Electric Scooter Injury and Accident Liability

 You may park an e-scooter in areas where it does not obstruct access to sidewalks, driveways, fire hydrants, or other essential services.

-Also, if you rent an e-scooter, you should park the e-scooter in a designated area.
+Additionally, when renting an e-scooter, you should park it in a designated area.
 Your app's map will show you where you can park your e-scooter at the end of the ride.

 Can I park my e-scooter at the hotel?